haridas-das/DS_OKSTATE_2025/README.md

 F. C. Coelho et al., Full dataset for dengue forecasting in Brazil for Infodengue-Mosqlimate sprint 2024, https://zenodo.org/records/13328231

+## Results

 ## Forecast Evaluation and Validation
-Model forecasts are rigorously validated across multiple seasonal windows, including out-of-sample predictions for the 2022–2023, 2023–2024, 2024–2025 seasons, as well as the final forecast for the 2025–2026 dengue season.
-Performance metrics such as RMSE, Mean Absolute Error (MAE), and correlation with observed cases guide model refinement and ensemble weighting.
+We applied our model to generate dengue incidence forecasts for all 27 Brazilian federative units for the 2025–2026 season, covering Epidemiological Weeks (EW) 41 to 40.
+The forecasts include median estimates along with 50%, 80%, 90%, and 95% predictive intervals, capturing key temporal trends and regional variations.
+Model validation was rigorously performed through out-of-sample predictions for the 2022–2023, 2023–2024, and 2024–2025 seasons, producing dengue case curves by EW 41 to 40 with corresponding median and predictive intervals.
+Performance metrics—such as Root Mean Square Error (RMSE), Mean Absolute Error (MAE), and correlation with observed cases—were used to refine the model and optimize ensemble weighting.

 ## How to Cite This Repository